Together (Pet Shop Boys song): Release

 The song received its first play on UK radio on 22 October 2010 during Ken Bruce's show on BBC Radio 2 prior to the digital release of the track.
 A single package on CD and digital formats followed on 29 November.

+The single entered the chart at number 58 and spent one week in the top 100.
+Previously, the only Pet Shop Boys singles to miss the top 40 on the UK Singles Chart were the original version of "Opportunities (Let's Make Lots of Money)" in 1985 and the digital-only release of "Integral" in 2007.
+In the liner notes of the 2017 reissue Yes: Further Listening 2008–2010, it was noted: "by the time they released 'Together' ... because of how both British radio and the way that the charts were compiled had changed as technology and patterns of music consumption evolved, it was no longer likely that a Pet Shop Boys single would reach the Top 40".

 In the United States, "Together" was released on 12 April 2011 by Astralwerks on five digital formats.
+It reached number three on Billboard magazine's Dance Singles Sales chart.

 Bonus tracks include remixes of "Together" and "West End Girls" and new recordings of two cover versions: "I Cried for Us", arranged for a memorial concert for the songwriter, Kate McGarrigle; and the Dave Clark Five song "Glad All Over", which Pet Shop Boys had performed at the Empress Ballroom after Blackpool was promoted to the Premier League of football in 2010.

-"Together" is included on the 2017 reissue Yes: Further Listening 2008–2010 along with the B-sides "I Cried for Us" and "Glad All Over".
+"Together" is included on Yes: Further Listening 2008–2010 along with the B-sides "I Cried for Us" and "Glad All Over".

+Artwork

+The single artwork features empty handcuffs, conveying the idea of people being handcuffed together.
+Lowe came up with the concept, which he described as "kinky", and Mark Farrow designed the sleeves.

 Music video

 The video for "Together" was filmed in Estonia, in Tallinn and Maardu, by Peeter Rebane, with choreography by Märt Agu.
-It features a group of six male and six female dancers performing in both classical ballet and contemporary dance styles to the beat of the song.
+It tells a story of a group of middle-class girls at a ballet school who encounter some working-class boys doing a mix of breakdancing and Cossack dancing, and together they combine their dance styles to the beat of the song.
 The dancers were selected from the Tallinn Dance Academy, and the locations were chosen to create an authentic atmosphere to depict a story of young people from a small industrial town in Eastern Europe.
-Tennant and Lowe appear briefly as behind-the-scenes spectators of a dance show by the group, and at the very end of the video.
+Tennant and Lowe appear briefly as behind-the-scenes spectators of a dance show by the group, and at the start and end of the video.

+Pet Shop Boys came up with the concept after seeing Cossack-style dancing to techno music at a nightclub in Riga, Latvia.
+Tennant also noted a similarity to the video for the Run-D.M.C. song "It's Like That", where male and female breakdance crews face off against each other.